ab7317/kraken_deposit_alerts/README.md

 - You will need to use the **AWS CONSOLE** in the browser
 - The instance should be type **t2.micro**
 - It will need 1 elastic IP address
+- This is assuming you have putty configured and can access the ssh service

   # Creating the server
   - Login to the **AWS Console**